 One of the grass fields contains a single rusted barrel and an above average number of scattered boulders, but we can find no evidence of past milling or mining activity.

-There is a choice to turn left and continue south for 3.5 KM (2.
-2 miles) with 370 m (1,214 ft) of elevation gain to grand views from Zephyr/Bear Pass and the beginning of the eastbound Bear Creek Trail.
+There is a choice to turn left and continue south for 3.5 KM (2¼ miles) with 370 m (1,214 ft) of elevation gain to grand views from Zephyr/Bear Pass and the beginning of the eastbound Bear Creek Trail.

-Seija and I approach the Highwood River and the large grass field hosting the Ti-jurabi-chubi. a sacred site for the Stoney First Nations.
+Seija and I approach the Highwood River and the large grass field hosting the Ti-jurabi-chubi, a sacred site for the Stoney First Nations.
 There are outstanding views north to Gunnery Mountain, Grass Pass and the Bull Creek Hills.

 Back at the Highwood River, footwear change precludes fording the stunningly cold, 25 m (82 ft) stretch of water.